The Hunchback of Notre Dame (franchise): The Hunchback of Notre Dame: Topsy Turvy Games

 In 1996, to tie in with the original theatrical release, The Hunchback of Notre Dame: Topsy Turvy Games was released by Disney Interactive for Windows and Game Boy, which is a collection of mini games based around the Festival of Fools that includes a variation of Balloon Fight.

 Disney's Animated Storybook: The Hunchback of Notre Dame

 Disney's Animated Storybook: The Hunchback of Notre Dame is a point-and-click video game released by Disney Interactive for the PC.
 It retells the film's plot in an abridged animated storybook form.

-Kingdom Hearts
+Kingdom Hearts 3D: Dream Drop Distance

 A world based on The Hunchback of Notre Dame, La Cité des Cloches (The City of Bells), made its debut appearance in the Kingdom Hearts series in Kingdom Hearts 3D: Dream Drop Distance.
 It was the first new Disney world confirmed for the game.
 Quasimodo, Esmeralda, Phoebus, Claude Frollo and the three gargoyles appear as characters in the world.